logicalclocks/hops-docs/docs/overview.rst

 Apache Flink provides a dataflow processing model and is highly suitable for stream processing.
 We support it in HopsWorks.

 **Other Services**
-Hopsworks is a web application that runs on a highly secure Glassfish server.
+HopsWorks is a web application that runs on a highly secure Glassfish server.
 ElasticSearch is used to provide free-text search services.
 MySQL

 BiobankCloud